 Cash for Keys Form

 Having the proper agreement will make sure both you and your tenant are on the same page and have communicated properly.
 It will also provide a legal and binding record that you both agreed to.
-Here is where you can find a cash for keys agreement form as well as other helpful documents for landlords.
+Here is where you can find a cash for keys agreement form along with other essential landlord documents.

 Overall, cash for keys agreements can be the perfect solution for not only landlords, but also tenants who need cash and who don’t want to go through the complicated and expensive eviction process.
 Make sure you follow the correct protocol and are always checking your local and state laws regarding your actions.
 Remember that proper tenant screening will help you avoid situations like cash for keys or evictions from the start.